 I love nothing more than the feeling of the soft leather or cashmere caressing my skin as I put on my first pair of gloves for the winter season.
 It’s a sensation that brings with it, its very own special pleasure, as although Mother Nature can be particularly cruel where I live at this time of year, she at least brings with her this gift of bliss in disguise, hidden as a private moment shared between one woman and another.

-She wasn’t the first however to introduce me to the pleasure of gloves however, that claim belongs to Rita Hayworth or more accurately, her character Gilda, in the film of the same name, who’s performance inspired me to purchase my first, a pair of vintage long, satin opera gloves that I’ve cherished for the past 15 years, even though my collection has expanded, and expanded to now include vintage gloves of different colours, length and materials be it silk, linen, cotton or lace.
+She wasn’t the first however to introduce me to the pleasure of gloves however, that claim belongs to Rita Hayworth or more accurately, her character Gilda, in the film of the same name, whose performance inspired me to purchase my first, a pair of vintage long, satin opera gloves that I’ve cherished for the past 15 years, even though my collection has expanded and expanded to now include vintage gloves of different colours, length and materials be it silk, linen, cotton or lace.
 I don’t think, that my thirst for shopping gloves will ever be fully satisfied!
 And why should it?
 Wearing gloves doesn’t have to be just about protection from the weather and I’ve always fancied the idea of wearing gloves (particularly vintage gloves) for all occasions and all year round, just like the exquisitely dressed ladies of the 18th and 19th centuries who had a clever ulterior motive going on behind the wearing of heir gloves.

 In the 1800s gloves played a very significant role in affairs of the heart, as because of the strict rules of conduct, it was difficult for a lady to communicate her desires.
 Propriety was the byword and a young lady’s reputation could have been easily ruined, so to avoid any unpleasant situations many books were published explaining the meaning of specific signals to help a lady show her true feelings and not to be caught by doing so.
-After all she would be using a secret code (not so secret to those who have read the books) without having to be in a direct contact with the suitor.
+After all, she would be using a secret code (not so secret to those who have read the books) without having to be in direct contact with the suitor.

 Here’s the secret etiquette of gloves –